Hugh Mendez

 Hugh B.Mendez stadium was dedicated in his honor by Whittier College in 2018.
 Mendez was also inducted to the Whittier College Athletic Hall of Fame.

 Overseas Europe

 Mendez coached American football for well over a decade from the mid-1980s, 1990's into the early 2000s in several European countries including teams in the Austrian Football League, German Football League, Finland Vaahteraliiga, and in the Italian Football League.

-The legendary Mendez won league championships as a head coach in multiple countries including, the 1993 Austrian Bowl title, the 1985 Finnish Maple Bowl Vaahteraliiga, and won the first Eurobowl championship in 1986 with Taft Vantaa from Finland.
+The legendary Mendez won league championships as a head coach in multiple countries including, the 1993 Austrian Bowl title with the Feldkirch Dinos, the 1985 Finnish Maple Bowl Vaahteraliiga with Vantaa Taft, and won the first Eurobowl championship in 1986 with Taft Vantaa from Finland.
+Mendez also won an Italian League Championship.

 Mendez also conducted coaching clinics throughout Europe, and wrote coaching books and manuals.